slyang08/FinTrackEasy-refactor/README.md

-# FinTrackEasy
+# FinTrackEasy-refactor

-FinTrackEasy is a user-friendly personal finance tracking application that helps users manage their daily income and expenses.
+**FinTrackEasy-refactor** is a personal finance tracking application refactored from the original [FinTrackEasy](https://github.com/Project-Implementation-PRJ666/FinTrackEasy).

-# Member
+This version focuses on back-end improvements by refactoring the original monolithic architecture into a microservices-based structure, improving scalability, maintainability, and modularity.

+Users can still manage their daily income and expenses, while developers benefit from a cleaner and more flexible service-oriented back-end design.

+## Credits

+This project is a refactored version of [FinTrackEasy](https://github.com/Project-Implementation-PRJ666/FinTrackEasy), originally developed by the PRJ666 project team:

 |      Name      |    ID     |
 | :------------: | :-------: |